This list of nursery rhymes is the perfect resource for parents and educators alike.

 C | ||

-Chubby Cheeks | a delightful and playful nursery rhyme that is often sung or recited to engage young children. | |
+Chubby Cheeks | A delightful and playful nursery rhyme that is often sung or recited to engage young children. | |

 Cobbler, Cobbler | A delightful rhyme about a cobbler who repairs shoes, teaching children about different occupations and the importance of hard work. | |